-ZIM: And I will watch you transform more and more into what you really are, deep down in your heart!Invader ZIM was an Animated Series by Jhonen Vasquez, which premiered in 2001 on Nickelodeon.
-It is the 14th show in the Nicktoons brand, and is the franchise's dark horse.Set Twenty Minutes into the Future, this dark, Cyberpunkish show starred ZIM, an Irken Invader.
-He's sent by the Almighty Tallest to take over Earth (read:shipped off here because he screwed up on his last invasion attempt).
-They just want to get rid of him, but ZIM doesn't know this, nor is he likely ever to find out.
-In fact, the Irkens aren't even sure there's a planet here; they just want ZIM gone that badly, given that he destroys all that he touches.
+Zim: And I will watch you transform more and more into what you really are, deep down in your heart!Invader Zim was an Animated Series by Jhonen Vasquez, which premiered in 2001 on Nickelodeon.
+It is the 14th show in the Nicktoons brand, and is the franchise's dark horse.Set 20 Minutes into the Future, this dark, Cyberpunkish show starred Zim, an Irken Invader.
+He's sent by the Almighty Tallest to take over Earth (see: shipped off here because he screwed up on his last invasion attempt).
+They just want to get rid of him, but Zim doesn't know this, nor is he likely ever to find out.
+In fact, the Irkens aren't even sure there's a planet here; they just want Zim gone that badly, given that he destroys all that he touches.
 He is ineptly aided in this "mission" by a defective robot assistant named GIR, badly disguised as a dog.This "alien invasion" attracts elementary school student Dib, a self-styled paranormal investigator just itching to expose something strange and weird.
-And ZIM seems just the alien to expose...Early episodes followed a basic format — ZIM would attempt to get rid of Dib and conquer the world, while Dib would attempt to expose ZIM, only for both to discover that Failure Is the Only Option.
+And Zim seems just the alien to expose...Early episodes followed a basic format — Zim would attempt to get rid of Dib and conquer the world, while Dib would attempt to expose Zim, only for both to discover that Failure Is the Only Option.
 Later episodes sometimes used a Snapback to do all sorts of bizarre things unrelated to the plot, and developed into a Story Arc over time as well.
 Ultimately, the efforts of Vasquez and head writer Frank Conniff developed into an idiosyncratic, hammy, and satirical style.The dark humor and interesting storylines attracted loads of people outside the targeted age range.
 Part of the reason for this is the show's distinctive art and writing style.
 The show's look is a variation of Jhonen Vasquez's previous work, simplified for animation but very elaborate regardless: colorist Rikki Simons jokes that they went into "fourth-ary" colors (most cartoons try to stick to primaries), leading to a hefty price tag of $500,000 per episode.
-(This was actually the standard Nick Toon budget, but none of the others struggled with it the way Zim did.)Unfortunately, the show was gone quickly.
+(This was actually the standard Nicktoon budget, but none of the others struggled with it the way Zim did.)Unfortunately, the show was gone quickly.
 While quite popular, especially outside of Nickelodeon's typical demographic, its ratings did not have far to slip before Nickelodeon deemed the show's hefty price tag not worth further expenditure.
 This alone would have provoked mass outcry, but Nickelodeon also declined to sell the show's copyright (and there were other networks interested in purchasing it), to the dismay of creators and fans alike.
 The Internet Backdraft was considerable, but sadly, largely unsuccessful, with one exception — Media Blasters getting the rights to sell DVDs of the show, including several previously unreleased episodes.
 The Media Blasters DVDs have since gone out of print, and Amazon.com has released their own Vanilla Edition collections of the show in an attempt to fill the void.
 Nickelodeon has also released a "best of" disc, Operation Doom.
 All of which were only released in North America.Despite its short run, the show had and still has an über-huge fanbase, some of whom even now cling to the hopes of a revival.
 While logic would tell you that the odds are against it, even as late as 2010 Nickelodeon actually has considered the prospect, and by his own account Jhonen Vasquez would be willing to return should such a thing happen (which it most likely will not, but it's nice to know).Not all was lost, though.
 Its was the sudden and unexpected unemployment that convinced the show's art director, Bryan Konietzko, to develop a show with his old college friend.
-As such, from Zim's ashes emerged Nickelodeon's powerhouse series Avatar: The Last Airbender.After over twelve years, Jhonen Vasquez has been brought on to oversee an Invader Zim comic book published by Nickelodeon and Oni Press.
-The 1st issue was released on July 8th written by Jhonen himself.
-Following issue 2 It will be written by Eric Trueheart, drawn by Aaron Alexovich, and colored by Rikki Simons, all veterans of the television series.
+As such, from Zim's ashes emerged Nickelodeon's powerhouse series Avatar: The Last Airbender.After over a decade since the show aired its last unaired episode, independent comic book publishing company Oni Press announced an Invader Zim comic book revival in February 2015, in collaboration with Nickelodeon and Jhonen Vasquez.
+The 1st issue was released on July 8, 2015 written by Jhonen himself.
+Following issue 2, it has been written by Eric Trueheart, drawn by Aaron Alexovich, and colored by Rikki Simons, all veterans of the television series.
+As of December 21, 2016, a total of 16 issues have been released.

 Dib: Deep down I'm bologna?